GW200208_222617 as an eccentric black-hole binary merger: properties and astrophysical implications: Astrophysical implications of

-In the inner regions, BBH mergers are rapidly driven by gas dynamical friction and GW emission \citep{Bartos2017,McKernan2018}.
-Due to frequent hierarchical mergers, $\chi_{\rm eff}$ for mergers in the inner regions is distributed around $\gtrsim 0.2$ \citep{Yang2019_spin,2023PhRvD.108h3033S}, and the mass ratio distribution is predicted to peak away from unity, $q\lesssim 0.4$ \citep{Yang2019}.
+In the inner regions, BBH evolution may be strongly influenced by gas dynamical friction and torques from circum-single and -binary disks~\citep{Bartos2017,McKernan2018}.
+Due to frequent hierarchical mergers, $|\chi_{\rm eff}|$ for mergers in the inner regions is generally $\gtrsim 0.2$ \citep{Yang2019_spin,2023PhRvD.108h3033S, Vaccaro2024}, and the mass ratio distribution is predicted to peak away from unity, $q\lesssim 0.4$ \citep{Yang2019, Vaccaro2024}; the posteriors on \event from NG+ have $17\%$ of their support in this region, while the posteriors from IRS+ have $4\%$ of their support in this region.
 These predictions assume that the accretion onto black holes is limited by the Eddington rate due to radiation feedback and wind mass loss \citep{Blandford1999,Pan2021}, and spin-up is less efficient compared to scenarios where all captured gas accretes onto and spins the black hole up (see Ref.~\cite{Tagawa2022} for issues in the latter case).
-The eccentricity at binary formation can be as large as $e\gtrsim 0.9$ \citep{DeLaurentiis2023,LiJiaru2023,Whitehead2024}, and gas torques can maintain the eccentricity at a non-zero attractor value that closely depends on the mass ratio of the binary even as the separation shrinks ($e\sim 0.45$ for $q=1$)~\citep{Zrake2021,DOrazio2021,Siwek:CBDs:2023}.
-Once the binary decouples from the disk, the eccentricity decreases via GW emission and will likely be negligible in ground-based detectors \citep{Zrake2021, RomeroShaw2024}, but some retrograde binaries could still merge on highly-eccentric orbits during orbital flipping~\citep{Rowan2023}.
-Using the above predictions, we can expect that BBH mergers in the inner regions of AGN disks should have $\chi_{\rm eff}\gtrsim 0.2$, $q\lesssim0.4$, and high $e_{p,10}$; these predictions are not compatible with properties of \event.
+When gas hardening is allowed, the $\chi_\mathrm{eff}$ distribution is drastically shifted from symmetrical about $\chi_\mathrm{eff}=0$ to $\chi_\mathrm{eff} \gtrsim 0.1$, and the mass ratio distribution skews heavily towards $q<0.1$~\cite{Vaccaro2024}; the posteriors on \event from NG+ and IRS+ have $0\%$ support in this region.

-Meanwhile, more than $97\%$ of mergers in AGN are predicted to occur in the outer regions of the disk \citep{Tagawa2020}.
-For binaries in these outer regions, binary-single interactions are predicted to occur frequently before GW emissions drive mergers \citep{Tagawa2020,Xue2025}.
+The eccentricity at binary formation can be as large as $e\gtrsim 0.9$ \citep{DeLaurentiis2023,LiJiaru2023,Whitehead2024}, and gas torques may maintain high eccentricities even as the separation shrinks, particularly if the orbit is retrograde at formation~\cite{Roedig2011, Zrake2021,DOrazio2021,Siwek:CBDs:2023, Franchini2024, Calcino2024, Dittmann2025} as may be common in AGN disks \cite{LiJiaru2023, Whitehead2024}.
+Once gravitational radiation begins to dominate the binary evolution, the eccentricity decreases via GW emission, but some retrograde binaries could still merge on highly-eccentric orbits during orbital flipping~\citep{Rowan2023}.